JohnCase38/RegexTutorial/README.md

 # Regex Tutorial
 In this tutorial we will be going over Regular Expressions (Regex).
 We are going to break down their main components and what the function of a regex is.
+We will also be looking at a real life example and go over how to create one for ourselves.
+Hope this helps!